satakagi/TPAC2019-docs/WebGPIO_I2C.md

 ![conf rpi3](https://qiita-user-contents.imgix.net/http%3A%2F%2Fgc.dfm.lrv.jp%2F0.secerror%2Farchitecture.png?ixlib=rb-1.2.2&auto=compress%2Cformat&fit=max&s=2982bb219c6a4eed787da4d5b81e12a4)

 ## [CHIRIMEN with micro:bit](https://github.com/chirimen-oh/chirimen-micro-bit)
 The polyfill on the browser operates the [micro:bit](https://microbit.org/) pins via Web Bluetooth.
-A program that provides GPIO and I2C pin operations via BLE is implemented on micro:bit.
+A program that provides GPIO and I2C pin operations via BLE (CHIRIMEN BLE bridge) is implemented on micro:bit.
 WebApps runs on a browser on a PC or smartphone.

 Instead of Web Bluetooth, Implementation via Web USB is also planned.